 Upcoming Events

-OpenCon Librarian Community Calls are limited to those working in libraries, and registration is now required.
-You can register for the August call here.
+OpenCon Librarian Community Calls are open to those working in libraries and are not recorded.

 Agenda and Notes